TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

    .. attribute:: addresses

-      A tuple of :class:`.Address` objects encoding all of the individual addresses from the header value.
-If the header value contains any groups, the individual addresses from the group are included in the list at the point where the group occurs in the value (that is, the list of addresses is "flattened" into a one dimensional list).
+      A tuple of :class:`.Address` objects encoding all of the individual addresses kutoka the header value.
+If the header value contains any groups, the individual addresses kutoka the group are included in the list at the point where the group occurs in the value (that is, the list of addresses is "flattened" into a one dimensional list).